-- In the Math input/output mode, you can specify only one line as the copy range. - The copy operation below can be performed on an input line (calculation formula line input by you) only.
-If you want to copy a calculation result in history, see "Copying a Calculation Result in History" (page 1-20). - The CUT operation is supported for the Linear input/output mode only.
+- In the Math input/output mode, you can specify only one line as the copy range. - The CUT operation is supported for the Linear input/output mode only.
 It is not supported for the Math input/output mode.

 To copy text